 Step 1: Determine consumer-preferred alcoholic products, drinking containers, and drink sizes

 My study participants preferred beer (two types: mild and strong); local arrack; whisky (and other foreign liquor), Toddy (a local licit product), and kassippu (a local illicit product).
 And, I found that their usual drink sizes and glasses and containers varied with the product type.
 Then, my professional photographer captured their “preferred” drink sizes.
-As you all are well aware of a large number of alcoholic products, I limited the number of products to six to make it manageable (Figure 1).
+As you all are well aware of the large number of alcoholic products, I limited the number of products to six to make it manageable (Figure 1).

 Figure 1